24

 C. Pay Rates:

-1. Regular and Limited Term Employees: These employees are paid a base pay rate within the pay range established for their job classification (references D and E).
+1. Regular and Limited Term Employees are paid a base pay rate within the pay range established for their job classification (references 4 and 5).

-2. Temporary Employees: These employees are paid a base pay rate as determined by the Decision Maker.
+2. Temporary Employees are paid a base pay rate as determined by the Decision Maker.

-3. Covered Appointed Employees: These employees are paid a base pay rate within the assigned range (reference C).
+3. Covered Appointed Employees are paid a base pay rate within the assigned range (references 3 and 4).

-4. Non-covered Appointed Employees: The Board of County Commissioners will establish the Appointed pay rates through a salary resolution (reference C).
+4. The Board of County Commissioners will establish the Appointed pay rates through a salary resolution for Non-Covered Appointed Employees (reference 3).

-5. Elected Officials: Salaries are set and governed by State Statute (reference I).
+5. Elected Officials' salaries are set and governed by State Statute (reference 8).

 D. Starting Pay Rates: